-A “junk bond” also known as a “high-yield” bond or a “speculative bond” is a bond with a credit rating of BB or lower by Standard & Poor’s or BA and below by Moody’s, however these ratings are able to rise or fall over time.
-Junk Bond’s are called Junk Bonds because of their higher default risk compared to investment grade bonds.
-Junk Bond’s have a maturity date, a principal amount and coupon.
+A “junk bond”, also known as a “high-yield” bond or a “speculative bond”, is a bond with a credit rating of BB or lower by Standard & Poor’s or BA and below by Moody’s.
+These ratings are able to rise or fall over time.
+Junk Bonds earned their moniker because of their higher default risk compared to investment grade bonds.
+Junk Bonds have a maturity date, a principal amount and coupon.
 Companies can issue junk bonds to attract investment opportunities.

-In order to understand Junk Bonds, one needs to understand what classifies a bond as “investment grade.”
-An investment grade bond is a bond with a rating of BBB or BBa or higher depending on Standard & Poor or Moody’s scale respectively.
+In order to understand junk bonds, one needs to understand what classifies a bond as “investment grade.”
+An investment grade bond is a bond with a rating of BBB or BB or higher, depending on Standard & Poor or Moody’s scale respectively.
 Government and treasury bonds are not classified with credit quality ratings because these are considered to be the highest credit quality.

 For example, a corporate bond with a quality rating of AAA or AA is considered to be a high credit quality bond, while a bond with an A or BBB credit rating is considered to be of medium quality credit.
 Both of these examples are considered to be of investment grade.

-Junk Bonds can be broken up into two different categories; Fallen Angels and Rising Stars.
+Junk Bonds can be broken down into two different categories: Fallen Angels and Rising Stars.
 A Falling Angel is a bond that was once investment grade but then reduced to junk-bond status because of the company’s poor credit quality.
-A rising star, on the other hand is a bond that experiences an increased rating due to the company’s improving credit quality.
-Rising stars can still be considered a junk bond, however it is on its way to becoming investment grade.
+A rising star, on the other hand, is a bond that experiences an increased rating due to the company’s improving credit quality.
+Rising stars can still be considered junk bonds, however they are on their way to becoming investment grade.